microsoft/playwright/docs/src/api/params.md

 When set, this method only performs the [actionability](../actionability.md) checks and skips the action.
 Defaults to `false`.
 Useful to wait until the element is ready for the action without performing it.

+## input-trial-with-modifiers
+- `trial` <[boolean]>

+When set, this method only performs the [actionability](../actionability.md) checks and skips the action.
+Defaults to `false`.
+Useful to wait until the element is ready for the action without performing it.
+Note that keyboard `modifiers` will be pressed regardless of `trial` to allow testing elements which are only visible when those keys are pressed.

 ## input-source-position
 - `sourcePosition` <[Object]>
   - `x` <[float]>